Training transfer

 Workplace Learning: More than learning at the workplace?

-E-learning, blended learning, and workplace learning – are there even differences?
-Particularly in the context of internal training, these terms are often mixed up.
-You will find out now why workplace learning is becoming an increasingly important aspect of personnel development.
+E-learning, blended learning and workplace learning – are there even any differences?
+Especially in the context of internal corporate training, these terms are often mixed up.
+Find out now why workplace learning in particular is becoming an increasingly important aspect of personnel development.

-According to the Dorsch Lexicon, workplace learning is a form of learning where experience formation, knowledge acquisition, or behavior modification occurs directly in the work process or during other learning activities in the work environment.
-In short: workplace learning describes any learning that takes place in the work context.
-Whether it’s knowledge transfer in digital or real form, collaboratively solving a problem, for example, in a work group, observing the methods of supervisors and colleagues, or handling various tasks – all this can be workplace learning.
-It is always about competence development at the workplace and in the respective work processes that are meant to lead to better performance.
+According to the Dorsch Lexicon, workplace learning is a form of learning in which the formation of experience, acquisition of knowledge, or behavioral modification takes place directly in the work process or during other learning activities in the work environment.
+In short: Workplace learning describes any learning that takes place in a work context.
+Whether it is knowledge transfer in digital or real-world form, solving a problem together (e.g., in a working group), observing the approach of managers and colleagues, or working on various tasks – all of this can be workplace learning.
+It is always about competence development at the workplace and in the respective work processes, which should lead to better performance.

 Workplace learning means …